KPRoche/quantum-raspberry-tie/README.md

 Your Raspberry Pi running code on the IBM Quantum platform processors or simulators via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat (or SenseHat emulator)!

 ## April 2024 (Sixth) Release For Qiskit v1.0
+&nbsp;&nbsp;&nbsp;&nbsp;[Previous Releases](#Previous-Releases)

-This release requires the new v 1.0 release of Qiskit and will not run with older versions.
+This release requires the new v 1.0 release of Qiskit and will not run with older versions of Qiskit.
 It defaults to building a local simulator and offers several new options.
 _The rest of this readme will be updated further, including illustrations, during May 2024_